WheteThunger/SpawnModularCar/README.md

   - The car will be fixed according to the same rules as `mycar fix`.
   - The car's locks will be removed if the car no longer has at least one cockpit module.
   - Non-empty storage modules that were replaced will drop a bag with their items next to the car.
-  - Any engine components of higher quality than are allowed by your `spawnmodularcar.engineparts.*` permissions will be redistributed throughout the engine modules in the loaded preset, with the highest quality parts towards the front-most engine modules.
-If any engine components are left over, those will be added to your inventory if there is space, else dropped to the ground in front of you.
+  - Any engine parts of higher quality than are allowed by your `spawnmodularcar.engineparts.*` permissions will be redistributed throughout the engine modules in the loaded preset, with the highest quality parts towards the front-most engine modules.
+If any engine parts are left over, those will be added to your inventory if there is space, else dropped to the ground in front of you.
 - `mycar rename <name> <new name>` -- Rename a preset.
 - `mycar delete <name>` -- Delete the specified preset.